-This amazing Homemade Face Moisturizer is what I came up with, and it really is amazing!
+I think so, and here’s what we came up with, it really is amazing!

-While you could happily use this at any time of the day, after washing your face, I do like to use this as more of a night cream.
-This is because my formulation is great for caring for skin that’s spent time in the sun, or for detoxing skin after a long day out at work or playing sports.
+While you could happily use this at any time of the day, after washing your face.
+You should try to use it as more of a DIY night cream.
+This is because the formulation is great for caring for skin that’s spent time in the sun, or for detoxing skin after a long day out at work or playing sports.